Wednesday, April 15, 2026

 Because when I talk to politicians, it becomes clear that despite the increasing need for care services, savings are being made wherever possible.
 After all, demographic change is in full swing: according to the OEC, the continuous increase in the working-age population will stop in 2025 and it will begin to decline.

 Being able to stay at home is therefore not only the wish of many people – anything else is simply no longer affordable.
-And the specialist staff are not available either.
-On the contrary: nursing homes are often only partially occupied because the prescribed care ratio cannot be met due to the shortage of specialist staff.
+And there aren’t any qualified staff for that either.
+On the contrary: Nursing homes are often only partially occupied because the required staff-to-resident ratio cannot be met due to a shortage of qualified personnel.

 I am all the more baffled when support programs for older people and their family caregivers are scrapped.
-If care increasingly has to take place at home, then help is at least needed to develop this.
-So that families have guidance on how to cope with this challenge.
-Families are often completely at a loss and hardly anyone is prepared.
+If more care needs to be provided at home, then at the very least, help is needed to organize it.
+To provide families with guidance on how to tackle this challenge.
+This is because families often feel completely at a loss; hardly anyone is prepared.
 That is also the reason why these cuts are so easy to make: No one has any idea that these benefits are essential for families.

 Care at the higher levels of care is particularly challenging for families.
 If regional support networks are scrapped for financial reasons, this causes a great deal of suffering and overwhelms families.
 Credit: Shutterstock